Noise-Tolerant Learning for Audio-Visual Action Recognition: Introduction

-Audio and vision information represent the two most essential ways people perceive the world, which are also the two most common modalities in video media.
+Audio and vision represent the two most essential ways people perceive the world, which are also the most common modalities in video media.
 Therefore, we use the audio-visual action recognition task as a proxy to explore the multi-modal learning with both noisy labels and noisy correspondence.
-Previous works in noisy labels area conduct controlled experiments by injecting different kind of synthetic noises into clean dataset, \eg, Symmetry and Asymmetry.
-Although these synthetic construction of noisy labels can appropriately simulate the noises in real world, they cannot be applied to simulate the noisy correspondence data.
-Based on the investigation from the real-world Kinetics dataset, noisy correspondence is more complex and irregular, and unfortunately, there is no benchmark to construct controlled noisy correspondence data.
-To this end, we annotate the validation set of Kinetics dataset to estimate the noisy correspondence level of each class and then conduct experiments in real-world data with controlled level of noise.
+To perform experiments on controlled label noise, existing works simulate the noise by randomly flipping the labels of partial clean data.
+However, for the audio-visual noisy correspondence, there is currently no suitable manner to generate synthetic data due to its irregularity.
+To this end, we relabel the validation set of Kinetics dataset to estimate the noisy correspondence level of each class, which are further used to construct datasets with controlled noisy ratio.

-To address the aforementioned problems, we propose a novel noise-tolerant learning framework to find anti-interference model parameters to both noisy labels and noisy correspondence.
-Our method consists of two phases and aims to rectify noise by the inherent correlation between modalities.
-A noise-tolerant contrastive training phase is performed prior to the conventional supervised training, aiming to learn robust model parameters unaffected by the noisy labels.
-To reduce the influence of noisy correspondence, we propose a cross-modal noise estimation component based on the observation shown in the Figure \ref{fig_obv} that the clusters in the feature space by either modality should be the same if the modalities among sample have the related semantic information, which aims to adjust the consistency between different modalities in an instance.
-Since the noisy correspondence produced by the irrelevant modalities at the instance level, we propose a category-level contrastive loss to further alleviate the interference of noisy correspondence.
-Then in the hybrid supervised training phase, we calculate the distance metric among the robust features to obtain corrective labels, which are used as complementary supervision for the supervised training.
+In this paper, we propose a novel noise-tolerant learning framework to find anti-interference model parameters to both noisy labels and noisy correspondence.
+Our key idea is to rectify the noise by the inherent correlation among modalities.
+Following the two-stage learning style, we first perform a robust contrastive training phase to make the model immune to the influence of noisy labels.
+To combat noisy correspondence, we propose a cross-modal noise estimation component to adjust the consistency between different modalities.
+This effective component is motivated by the observation shown in Fig. \ref{fig_obv}, \ie{}, the clusters in the feature space by either modality should be similar if the modalities share semantically related information.
+As the noisy correspondence is produced by the irrelevant modalities at the instance level, we further propose a category-level contrastive loss to alleviate its interference.
+Then in the hybrid-supervised training phase, we calculate the distance metric among the robust features to obtain refined labels, which are used as complementary supervision to guide the training.